gigimontes/Tableau-Projects/README.md

 # Click this link to go to my Tableu profile and look at the dashboards more in detail: https://public.tableau.com/app/profile/gissel.viramontes/vizzes

 # Project #1: AirBNB sales
-   In this project I analyzed data about Airbnb sales from year 2016, specifally from Seattle, Washington.
-The data consists of information about the locations zipcodes, the number of rooms the Airbnb has, The price it costs to book it, etc. Below are the questions I looked for in my analysis.

-#### Questions:
+####**Project Overview**
+ I analyzed data regarding Seattle's Washington Airbnb sales from the year 2016.

+####**Data Source**
+I downloaded the data named ___ provided by _____ on kaggle.
+To access the data on Kaggle click here.

+####**Tools Used in Project**

+**Excel**
+   - Download Excel workbook here

+**Tableau**
+   - To Access Dashboard report here.

+####**Data Cleaning/Preparation**

+####**Exploratory Data Analysis**

+The questions that I looked into for this project are:

-  1. What room quantity booked the most?
+ 1. What room quantity was booked the most?
   2. What is the average price to rent an Airbnb by Bedroom count?
-  3. What's the average price to rent an Airbnb by zipcode?
+  3. What's the average price to rent an Airbnb by zip code?
   4. What time of the year do people rent Airbnb's the most?

-#### Dashboard:
+####**Data Analysis**

+####**Results**
 ![Dashboard 1](https://github.com/gigimontes/Tableau-Projects/assets/143570053/fba9e4a3-a577-4a05-97d3-66115f15a802)

-#### Data Findings:
+After analyzing the data I found:

-  1. The more rooms an Airbnb had, the less bookings.
+- The more rooms an Airbnb had, the less bookings.
 One bedroom Airbnb's were more likely to have more rentals, with 1,811 rentals in 2016.
 A 6 bedroom Airbnb had the least rentals, with five rentals.
-  2. The smaller the bedroom amount an Airbnb had, the cheaper it was to rent.
+- The smaller the bedroom count an Airbnb had, the cheaper it was to rent.
-  3. The closer the zipcode zone is to central Seattle, the more expensive the AirBNB.
+- The closer the zipcode zone is to central Seattle, the more expensive the AirBNB.
-  4. There's an upward trend of Airbnb rentals from April 3rd  to about the beginning July 2016 and a 2nd upward trend from November to the start of January 2017.
+- There's an upward trend of Airbnb rentals from April 3rd  to about the beginning of July 2016 and a 2nd upward trend from November to the start of January 2017.

+####**Recommendations**
+For someone who’s interested in being a seller and renting an Airbnb in the downtown Seattle Washington area in 2017 I would recommend:

+- Sell a 1 bedroom AirBnb considering that 1 bedroom Airbnb had the most rentals in 2016.
+- March would be a good time to start renting an Airbnb since there’s an upward trend from April-July and from November-January, which is the time of the year that most
+  people are traveling due summer vacation or the holiday season.
+- I would invest into renting out an Airbnb closer to downtown Seattle since they can charge more for a room and a higher traffic of people.

 # Project #2: Pokemon Unite Infographics